kazabooboo/gizra.com/_posts/2012-01-01-message-notify-multilingual-email-notifications.md

 Non-developers will need to wait a little longer for a Rules integration with Message notify (there is one already for Message itself), but developers can dive in, and start building a slim an efficient notifications system using Message.

 I would also like to point that we implemented for out client in <a href="http://www.medico.com/">Medico.com</a> a really nice digest-email feature, that sends you all the recent activity.
-Remember, since tokens can be replaced by callbacks, nothing stops us from calling <code>views_embed_view()</code> and sending this nice email.
+Remember, since tokens can be replaced by callbacks, nothing stops us from calling ```views_embed_view()``` and sending this nice email.

 <img src="/assets/images/legacy/digest-Medico.jpg" />